Filmed outside of Atlanta, Netflix’s summer hit “Stranger Things” has viewers hooked with its storyline and soundtrack straight out of the 1980s.

 Georgia still has one of the most competitive tax incentives for television and film.
 We used a variety of research to identify “Stranger Things” film locations in order of their appearance in the show.
 Not all of the locations below are open to the public, but most can at least be viewed from the road, so remember to be respectful if visiting.

 Co-Creator Matt Duffer has said they wanted the show to feel like a big movie, but that doesn’t mean there won’t be a second season. “… there’s a bigger mythology, and there’s a lot of dangling threads at the end.
 We could explore it if Netflix wanted to continue,” he said during a Television Critics Association press tour in Beverly Hills.
-The final episode definitely left some unanswered questions and could easily be a setup for a second season, so we’ll keep this guide updated as news is released.

 One of the most compelling aspects of “Stranger Things” is its child actors, and Millie Bobby Brown breaks out as “Eleven,” a young girl who’s been subjected to scientific experiments by her “Papa,” who runs Hawkins Laboratory for the U.S. Department of Energy.
 She’s on the run and scared to death when she meets the gang of boys trying to find their missing friend Will Byers.
 As she attempts to communicate with them and with Will, she experiences flashbacks of the lab and things she was forced to do using her telekinetic powers.